 As with other professions that impact the health and well-being of others, the dental profession is tightly regulated by each state.
 Anyone who wants to work as a dentist in any state must first receive the legal authority to do so by getting a state dental license.
 State license requirements differ slightly, but all states make it a crime to practice dentistry without a license.

 Every state has its own laws that define what dentistry is, and while each may differ slightly, they encompass the same kind of activities.

 Dentistry is generally defined as evaluating, diagnosing, treating, or preventing any medical condition or disorder related to the mouth, the oral cavity, or medical conditions related to it.
-Anyone who performs any kind of dental service, ranging from attempting to diagnose dental conditions or using surgical procedures to cure or correct dental problems, must have a state dental license to do so legally.
+Anyone who performs any kind of dental service—ranging from attempting to diagnose dental conditions to using surgical procedures to cure or correct dental problems—must have a state dental license to do so legally.

-For example, you can be convicted of the unlawful practice of dentistry if you rent office space and advertise your services as a dentist.
-It is also legal for you to tell other people you are a dentist and offer them your services or advice, or to otherwise advertise yourself as a dentist, dental surgeon, or other dental professional if you are not one.
+For example, you can be convicted of unlawfully practicing dentistry if you rent office space for dentistry and advertise your services as a dentist.
+It's also illegal to tell other people you're a dentist and offer them your services or advice, or to otherwise advertise yourself as a dentist, or other dental professional if you're not one.

-Dental hygiene is defined as performing such tasks as removing deposits or accretions from teeth, removing oral sutures, providing dental patients with education, applying topical medications, using x-ray films, or performing other tasks in support of dental care provided by a licensed dentist.
+Dental hygiene is defined as performing things like removing deposits or accretions from teeth, removing oral sutures, providing dental patients with education, applying topical medications, using x-ray films, or performing other tasks in support of dental care provided by a licensed dentist.